BlockScience/MSML/research_notes/WIP V0.3 Update.md

 - A whole bunch of updates to the JSON spec for:
     - Expanding it for places that were not defined including nested components
     - Adding descriptions for a whole lot of the components and subcomponents
+- The spec tree formatting has been improved with CSS snippets, but there was an issue created to force it to be used in the future.
+For now it has to be manually turned on by the user

 ### Documentation and Artifacts